• The Appetite for Magritte

 • View the collection

-• Hidden is thrilled to have recently acquired ten outstanding lithographs featuring Magritte’s magnificently surreal imagery.
-Originating from the coveted portfolio ‘La Philosophie et la Peinture de René Magritte’ (1979-80), these signed prints were made after some of the artist’s most essential paintings and include a plethora of iconic motifs.
+• Hidden is thrilled to offer ten outstanding lithographs featuring Magritte’s magnificently surreal imagery.
+Created for the portfolio ‘La Philosophie et la Peinture de René Magritte’ (1979-80), these signed prints were made after some of the artist’s most essential paintings and include a plethora of iconic motifs.

 Each lithograph from ‘La Philosophie et la Peinture de René Magritte’ bears Magritte's stamped signature as well as the hand-signature of his wife Georgette Magritte.
-This is incredibly special as official prints of his artworks were predominantly signed by just his printers.
 His relationship with Georgette defined a lot of his life and career; she was his childhood sweetheart and muse, and they remained married until his death.

 • Looking to acquire a Magritte?